 The goal for the Safer Cities domain of change is "to ensure that children and their families live in a safe and protected and environment, free from violence, abuse, exploitation and harm".
 Below, we describe how we aim to achieve this goal using the strategic pillars and enablers of change of the Cities for Children Framework.
-The Framework proposes a number of entry points that will assist practitioners and policy makers develop issuebased focused interventions using a lifecycle approach that responds to the protection needs of children and adolescents in the city.
+The Framework proposes a number of entry points that will assist practitioners and policy makers develop issue-based focused interventions using a lifecycle approach that responds to the protection needs of children and adolescents in the city.

-• Strategic pillar 1: Building social cohesion amongst diverse communities and promoting inclusion of marginalized and vulnerable groups solidarity usually existing among rural community members can be lacking in the diverse, often fragmented, urban societies.
+• Strategic pillar 1: Building social cohesion among diverse communities and promoting inclusion of marginalized and vulnerable groups

+Urban environments tend to exhibit higher heterogeneity than rural ones.
+New urban neighbourhoods are often constitute a highly diverse intermix of residents from various cultural, ethnic, linguistic, religious, political backgrounds, motivated to relocate to the city by the promise of economic opportunities.
+The trust and solidarity usually existing among rural community members can be lacking in the diverse, often fragmented, urban societies.
 People often lack the relationships fundamental for maintaining cohesive and strongly networked communities.
 This is especially true for urban migrants.
 They are often separated from their perceived 'homes' back in rural areas, a concept emotionally denoted by familial, kinship, cultural and land ties11.
 Building a sense of community is essential for effective urban programming.
 The urban poor, often migrants, need to develop social capital and networks in the city to compensate for the loss of intergenerational links and support that hold rural communities together.